CoinCulture/evm-tools/analysis/guide.md

 Executions must specify a maximum amount of gas, such that using more than that amount throws an OutOfGas exception.

 Other exceptions include invalid op codes, stack underflow, and out-of-bounds memory access.
-There is also a call-depth limit, such that chains of calls from contracts to other contracts can only be so long, for instance causing recursive invocations of a contract to eventually halt, despite the amount of gas provided.
+There is also a stack size limit, such that the stack can only be so big, and a call-depth limit, such that chains of calls from contracts to other contracts can only be so long, for instance causing recursive invocations of a contract to eventually halt, despite the amount of gas provided.
 Ethereum transactions are atomic - if an exception is thrown, all state transitions are reverted.
 The only exception to this rule (no pun intended) is gas payment - any gas used up until the OutOfGas exception is deducted and sent to the miners.